ImmortalDemonGod/RNA_PREDICT/docs/pipeline/integration/Integrated_RNA_3D_Prediction_Pipeline_Final_Comprehensive_Design.md

 3.5 (Optional) Forward Kinematics
 	•	Goal: Use predicted angles from TorsionBERT to compute partial 3D via MP-NeRF or standard NeRF.
 	•	Pros: The diffusion starts from a partially folded conformation, possibly reducing required diffusion steps.
-	•	Cons: If the angles are inaccurate, the diffusion might need to “unfold” it.
+	•	Cons: If the angles are inaccurate, the diffusion might need to "unfold" it.
 	•	Backprop:
-	•	This geometry pipeline is fully differentiable, so final 3D errors can adjust TorsionBERT’s angles.
+	•	This geometry pipeline is fully differentiable, so final 3D errors can adjust TorsionBERT's angles.

 3.6 Energy Minimization
 	•	Goal: Post-hoc local minimization or short MD run in a force field (Amber, CHARMM, or OpenMM).